jwodder/rsrepo/README.md

 `Cargo.toml` is unset, it is set to the web URL of the GitHub repository; if instead the field differs from the web URL, a warning is emitted.

+The GitHub repository will be created under the user account for the GitHub access token in use.
+Creating a repository under an organization is currently not supported.

 The package description (if any) is used as the repository description.
 The package's keywords are used as the repository's topics, along with the "`rust`" topic; in addition, if the package's `README.md` file has a "WIP"